databoy5000/project-1/README.md

 ## Possible Improvements
+- L shaped tetrominoes to perform a more advanced correction on rotations where the shape falls in a corridor large of 3 horizontal indexes.
 - Hard drop and display of shape drop location on shift key hold.
-- Hold shape.
+- Hold shape feature.
-- Shape rotation limitation on collisions: ideally to have the shape to rotate no more than 'n' times when in collision with dead shapes and/or bottom boundary and corrected (else the player can rotate infinitely without fully dropping and killing the shape if they rotate fast enough).
+- Shape rotation limitation on collisions: ideally to have the shape rotate no more than 'n' times when in collision with dead shapes and/or bottom boundary and corrected (else the player can rotate infinitely without fully dropping and killing the shape if they rotate fast enough).
 - Localstorage scoreboard for players to compete with each other and/or remember their best scores.
 - Adding a full audio playlist.
-- Better volume mixing of the SFX audio .
+- Better volume mixing of the SFX audio.

+## Challenges
+### Planning
+To complete this first project, it roughly took me x1.5 time longer than expected.
+I also had a list of features in the stretch goals which I was enthusiastic to have as part of the MVP, which naturally ended up shifting in the stretch goals ½ way through the project.

+### DOM Manipulation
+I had a hard time combining `setInterval()` with the event listeners as I encountered bugs when the game was paused + rotations occurred or when rotations occurred after a shape was turned dead and the next shape wasn’t yet appeared into the grid.
+I tried using `removeEventListener` but ended using a custom boolean variable `pauseEventFunctions` to only allow rotations whilst a shape is dropping in the grid (and not dead).

+### Shape correction
+I got stuck on creating a correction logic for roughly 2 days.
+It took me 5 top to bottom redrafts of the shape correction section (from line 327: `if (topCollisionResult || bottomCollisionResult) {...}`) to finally have efficient code which wouldn’t generate bugs on colliding rotations.

+### Flexbox
+Having the page responsive was important to have the page be as elegant as possible.
+It took me some time to adjust to flexbox and having sections’ positions to interact and adjust with each other logically, depending on the window’s size.

+## Wins
+### Shape correction
+I’m very pleased with the code that detects & corrects a shape’s position on rotations.
+It is fairly simpler than what I initially drafted, therefore makes it efficient.
+Parts of it could be refactored.

+### CSS
+I’m fairly pleased with the styling and how flexbox gets elements to adjust depending on the window’s size.
+The responsiveness and elements’ positions are interacting how I intended them to.

-## Lessons learned
+## Key Learnings
-I can see how naming your code correctly is very important for a larger scale project.
+I can see how naming your code correctly is very important for a larger-scale project.
 I've had to refactor a few functions and variables when I re-read my code and felt confused.
 There's room for improvement in coding preparation.

-Sudo coding: I went into too much detail (in actual JS syntax) which slowed me down when writing and translating it into code to test.
-Using the JS syntax logic but in plain english will defintely help to better paint the bigger picture including all of its building blocks.
+Pseudo coding: I went into too much detail (in actual JS syntax) which slowed me down when writing and translating it into code to test.
+Using the JS syntax logic but in plain English will help to better paint the bigger picture including all of its building blocks.

 On the final version of the game, I found that a lot of `let` variables led to slower reading when troubleshooting and/or adding features.
 Also, I could've made use of the `removeEventListener()` method to reduce the number of `let` variables.
 I'm curious to see how much more efficient it would've been to use React.